aawaheed/magic/README.md

 ![Vibe Coding with Magic](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/assets/images/video-new.gif)

-The above is a screenshot of the integrated AI agent that allows you to.
+The above shows the integrated AI agent that allows you to.

 * Create and maintain your databases
 * Create and maintain APIs